 An IFA file submission addresses one or more issues related to the proposed use of a substance in animal food.
 Examples of these issues are chemical composition, target animal safety, human food safety, and the impact on the environment.
-A submission to an IFA file is not required to contain all the elements that are required by Food Additive Petition or GRAS notice regulations.
+A submission to an IFA file is not required to contain all the elements that are required by FAP or GRAS notice regulations.

 Although information submitted to an IFA file will include some or all of the same information that would be provided in an FAP or GRAS notice, IFA files are independent of an FAP or GRAS notice.
 Stakeholders requesting FAP approval or GRAS notice evaluation of an animal food substance still must submit an FAP or GRAS notice to FDA, even if they have an existing IFA file.